colenielsonauto/ibc_website/README.md

 ## Acknowledgements

-This website was built using Next.js and Tailwind CSS.
-The original template was created by Web3Templates and has been customized for the Investment Banking Club.
+This website was built using Next.js and Tailwind CSS and has been customized for the Investment Banking Club at Boise State University.